kato-im/articles/en/notifications/group-mentions.md

 And how do you alert the entire team, or the entire company?
 You’d need a room that nobody can leave.
 How do you mention a group in a room that was not joined by all members of that group?
 Oh boy!

 #### The Follow Model
-After experimenting with the Join/Leave Model in the early version of Kato, we decided to try to avoid these dilemmas by building noise management without explicit room membership. ([Restricted rooms](https://kato.im/articles/introducing-restricted-rooms/) are an exception.)
+After experimenting with the Join/Leave Model in the early version of Kato, we decided to try to avoid these dilemmas by building noise management without explicit room membership. ([Restricted rooms](/articles/en/general/cheatsheet#restricted-rooms) are an exception.)

 All full members of a Kato organization are members of all rooms.
 Noise is controlled by a mechanism we ended up calling the Follow Model: the ability to easily mark rooms as important, somewhat important, or irrelevant.
 It’s similar to following things on Twitter.
 The big difference from the Join/Leave model is that a mention of @Alice in a room that Alice ignores will still result in a notification.

-Because it took us a while to formalize the Follow Model, we kept punting group mentions - a hotly requested feature.
-With the Follow Model [in place](https://kato.im/articles/organization-model-and-noise-management-updates/), group mentions naturally followed.
-Enjoy!